 Greetings, Court fans!

 Easy come, easy go.
 Just a week after hearing oral argument in Madigan v.
 Levin (12-872), the Court issued a one-line opinion dismissing the writ of cert as improvidently granted – an event foreshadowed during oral argument last week.
-On the merits, the case addressed a circuit split over the remedies
+On the merits, the case addressed a circuit split over the remedies available to government workers alleging age bias – a question

 Greetings, Court fans!